-Researchers say the number of shoulder replacements being performed has increased exponentially in recent years, with a corresponding increase in the number of revision procedures.
-The need for a second surgery to fix the first one.
+This is supported by researchers from Texas Orthopedic Hospital, the University of Houston, University of Texas, who released their findings and documented that the number of shoulder replacements being performed has increased exponentially in recent years, with a corresponding increase in the number of second surgeries to fix the first one.

 - In patients surveyed for this study: 21.6% (8/37) required reoperation for postoperative complications.

 - Overall, 54% of patients (20/37) suffered from intra- or postoperative complications.

 CONCLUSION: Shoulder implant replacement improved function in the present series, but with a high rate of complications and reoperations.(5)